 People I worked with – using the EMDR approach – report: “It feels like I am out of the trauma box.
 I know what happened to me but I’m not there anymore.”

 Or, they say things like “I wake up feeling clean and alive, as if the anxiety has lost its grip on me.”

 “I don’t have to think so much about what I do, I just do and am happy to feel connected and present.”

 “I moved out of my creative block into my creative flow.
 I’m not afraid to lose my creativity any more.
 I’m just riding its ebbs and flows.”

-This form of therapy focuses on identifying the original memory and the sequence of memories that were built up on it.
-It’s designed to directly access memories that need to be processed and enables you to integrate them into your mind in a healthy way – you can eliminate or significantly reduce old and unhealthy feelings, beliefs, and responses.
+This form of therapy focuses on identifying the original memory and the sequence of similar traumatic memories that were built up on it.
+It’s designed to directly access memories that need to be processed – to integrate them into your mind in a healthy way.
+Thus, you can eliminate or significantly reduce old and unhealthy feelings, beliefs, and responses.
 In turn, you are empowered with healthier feelings and responses to life challenges.

-The great news is that you’re not doomed to live feeling unhappy and unfulfilled!
-You don’t have to live with depression, anxiety, relationship issue, addictions, or creative blocks.
+This is great news!
+You’re not doomed to live feeling unhappy and unfulfilled!
 You don’t have to live stuck in old traumatic memories and repeat old stories.
+You can heal emotional trauma and overcome depression, anxiety, relationship issue, addictions, performance anxiety, or creative blocks.

-Instead, you can live with the kind of emotional freedom that enables you to experience the beauty of being alive and so you can create the life that feels right to you.
+Yes, you can live with emotional freedom – to experience the beauty of being alive.
+To create a life that feels right to you.

 If you’re interested in learning more about how EMDR can improve your mental and emotional well-being and help you heal old wounds, please contact me for a free initial consultation.